daar/bmi/README.md

-# WHO-BMI-calculator
+# BMI
-A BMI calculater based on WHO data and definitions
+A BMI calculator based on WHO data and definitions written in PHP